ailivateailaptops/api_testing/README.md

 ## 🛠️ How to Run Tests with oauth2.0
 ### Install dependencies
-   pip install django
+  -pip install django
-   pip install django-oauth-toolkit
+  -pip install django-oauth-toolkit

 ### 1️⃣ **Using Postman (Manual Testing)**
 1. Import the **Postman Collection and environment variable**.